LiuYuancheng/Braccio_plus_robot_arm_control/SmartRobot.md

 #### Design of Robot Face Module

-The Robot Face is the Interactive interface to make the robot can communicate with human to accept the user's control command and feedback the robot current state.
+The Robot Face is the Interactive interface to make the robot can communicate with user to accept the user's control command and feedback the robot current state.
 Three main user interfaces are provided : Robot Arm controller UI, Robot face emoji UI and the Robot eye detection UI.

 **Robot Arm Controller UI** : The interactive interface for user to remote control the robot arm through wire connection (serial comm) or wireless connection (WIFI TCP/UDP comm).
 It will provide the below function to user :